-Table 3.17 SNMP Configuration Options
+Table 3.16 SNMP Configuration Options

-Option Description

-Trap Enter the appropriate community name.

-Traps

-Trap Type Select the SNMP version that best suits your needs: V1 - Trap, V2C - Trap, V2C - Inform, V3 - Trap, or V3 - Inform.
+Option Description Trap Enter the appropriate community name.
+Traps Trap Type Select the SNMP version that best suits your needs: V1 - Trap, V2C - Trap, V2C - Inform, V3 - Trap, or V3 - Inform.
 IP Version Designate whether traps will be sent via IPv4 or IPv6.

-Trap Destinations

-Trap Enabled Check the box to allow a trap to be sent to the device defined in this row.
+Max.
+Inform Retries If the communication of a trap fails, this is the maximum number of times the WiNG-MGR will re-send the trap.
+Inform Interval This is the amount of time that lapses between re-sends.
+Trap Destinations Trap Enabled Check the box to allow a trap to be sent to the device defined in this row.
 IP Address This is the IP address of the device that the trap will be sent to.
 SNMPv3 EngineID If this device uses SNMPv3, data will populate in this field.

-SNMPv3

-User Name Enter a unique name for each SNMPv3 user.

-Access Mode Choose from the following:

-No-Auth

-Auth-MD5, No-Priv

-Auth-MD5, Priv-DES

-Auth-MD5, Priv-AES

-Auth-SHA, No-Priv

-Auth-SHA, Priv-DES

-Auth-SHA, Priv-AES

-A user name is needed for No Authentication, and a user name and password are required for Authentication and Privacy Authentication access.
+SNMPv3 User Name Enter a unique name for each SNMPv3 user.
+Access Mode Choose from the following: No-Auth Auth-MD5, No-Priv Auth-MD5, Priv-DES A user name is needed for No Authentication, and a user name and password are required for Authentication and Privacy Authentication access.
 Auth.
 Password (8-24 chars) Enter the authentication password - the password must be between 8 and 24 characters long.
 Priv.
 Password (8-24 chars) Enter the privacy (encryption) password - the password must be between 8 and 24 characters long.

-Table 3.17 SNMP Configuration Options
+Table 3.16 SNMP Configuration Options

-3.8.
+3.7.
 Admin